Lighting and Rendering

 [ADD IMAGE'S ALT TEXT]

-As all the key lights cast shadows, the TV cast the most obvious shadows.
+As all the key lights cast shadows, the TV casts the most obvious shadows.
 The TV light has an image attached to the colour attribute, so some colour variation is cast into the scene from the TV, as you would expect if a TV was on in the room.

 Ambient or fill Lights